MyTooliT/ICOlyzer/README.md

 icoanalyzer
 ```

 the script will run and analyze `log.hdf5`.
-The script will then list the packet loss and values outside of the given range (default is -1g and 1g).
+The script will then list the packet loss and values outside of the given range (default is -1g and 1g):

 ```
-> icoanalyzer
-INPUTFILE CHANGED
-Input file is: log.hdf5
+Input: log.hdf5
-PACKETLOSS:
-0.0%
-DATAPOINTS:
+Packet Loss: 24.67%
+Data Points:
-X-AXIS: 0 Samples were over 1g or below -1g (0.0%)
+X-Axis: 106992 Samples were over 1g or below -1g (100.0%)
-Z-AXIS: 8257 Samples were over 1g or below -1g (100.0%)
+Z-Axis: 106992 Samples were over 1g or below -1g (100.0%)
+Runtime: 30.0 seconds
 ```

 If you want to change the file the script analyzes or the minimum and maximum values you have to provide some extra parameters.
 Using multiple parameters is also possible.